DanielChappuis/reactphysics3d/documentation/UserDocumentation.md

 To allow bodies to collide against each others, we need `colliders`.
 A collider (class `Collider`) describes the collision shape of a body.
 A body can have multiple colliders attached to it.
-When adding a collider to a body, you need to specify its collision shape (box, sphere, capsule, \dots) and its transform relative to the origin of the body.
+When adding a collider to a body, you need to specify its collision shape (box, sphere, capsule, ...) and its transform relative to the origin of the body.

 Before adding a collider to a body, you need to create a collision shape.
 A collision shape can be instantiated by calling a method of the main `PhysicsCommon` object.
 The following example shows how instantiate a collision shape (a sphere shape) from the `PhysicsCommon`